The SKIRT project

 def pts.band.broadband.BroadBand.minWavelength ( self)

-This function returns the minimum wavelength for the band, as an astropy quantity in micron.
+This function returns the minimum wavelength for the band, as an astropy quantity.

 ◆ name()